HE MUST INCREASE

 How would the people who are groping in spiritual darkness see the true light unless Christ the Light of the world shines and beams His light upon them through us?

-God desires to shine forth out of the Church (the body of Christ) to give light to those in darkness.
+It is God’s desire to shine forth out of the Church (the body of Christ) to give light to those in darkness.

 1 The Mighty One, God the LORD, Has spoken and called the earth from the rising of the sun to its going down.

 2 Out of Zion, the perfection of beauty, God will shine forth.
+(NKJV).

 God loves and desires to radiate, shine forth or manifest His pure love, wisdom, power, and glory in and through your life.
 But you must be willing to let Christ increase, fill and dominate every sphere of your life until only Christ can be clearly seen and thus glorified in your life.